NOMINATE SOMEONE FOR AN HONOUR

 It is important to recognise that a nomination can take around 18 months or longer to go through the vetting process, from the point it is submitted to the Cabinet Office.
 The fact of nomination should be kept strictly confidential as sadly a relatively few people can be honoured and it is best to avoid disappointment.
 If a nomination proves unsuccessful, it is sometimes possible for the Lord-Lieutenant to arrange some other form of recognition, as a ‘thank you’ for exceptional service.

 Recipients of all Honours except the BEM are invited to Buckingham Palace or Windsor Castle to receive their award.
-The Lord-Lieutenant presents the BEM honours on behalf of HM The Queen.
+The Lord-Lieutenant presents the BEM honours on behalf of The Sovereign.